-Shareholders of record at the close of business on April 22, 2019 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
+Shareholders of record at the close of business on August 17, 2020 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
 Each holder of Common Stock is entitled to one vote for each share of Common Stock held as of the Record Date.
-You can obtain directions to the Annual Meeting by calling Lifeway at (847) 967-1010.